maitrix-org/easyweb/README.md

 </details>

 ## News
-- [2025/02] We released **ReasonerAgent: A Fully Open Source, Ready-to-Run Agent That Uses a Web Browser to Answer Your Queries**.
+- [2025/02] We released **ReasonerAgent: A Fully Open Source, Ready-to-Run Agent That Does Research in a Web Browser and Answers Your Queries**.
 Check out the blog [post](https://reasoner-agent.maitrix.org/)

 ## Getting Started